-The Concorde Room is BA’s most exclusive lounge category, and a step above other Business and First Class lounges it offers worldwide.
+The Concorde Room is British Airways’ most exclusive lounge category and a step above other Business and First Class lounges it offers worldwide.
 I have already written a review of the Concorde Room at Heathrow T5, but this review offers more recent insight into how to access this lounge and what is on offer, including pictures of the food in the Concorde Room at Heathrow Terminal 5.

-This lounge can only be accessed if you’re flying First Class on British Airways (one guest is welcome as well) or if you hold a Concorde Room card, given out for earning 5,000 tier points in a year.
+This lounge can only be accessed if you’re flying First Class on British Airways (one guest is welcome) or hold a Concorde Room card, given out for earning 5,000 tier points in a year.

 If you are flying First Class on any other airline in the Oneworld alliance, like American Airlines, you can access the British Airways First lounge.

 The center of the lounge is made up of a stylish bar and restaurant.
-The restaurant space is quite remarkable, featuring a collection of lovely, private booths, in addition to a couple of long tables where you are seated next to other passengers if you would prefer this set-up.
+The restaurant space is remarkable, featuring a collection of lovely private booths and long tables where you are seated next to other passengers if you prefer this set-up.
 There’s full waiter service and an a la carte menu.
-I visited the lounge in the morning, so I was offered an extensive breakfast menu, but since I wanted to save my appetite for on the plane, I only ordered some granola and mixed fruits.
+I visited the lounge in the morning, so I was offered an extensive breakfast menu, but since I wanted to save my appetite on the plane, I only ordered some granola and mixed fruits.

 Is It Worth Booking Elemis Travel Spa at Terminal 5?

 The various BA lounges at Terminal 5 share an Elemis Travel Spa, which is pretty awesome.
 While the complementary treatments are quick (15 minutes), they are top shelf, plus it is something else to do to break up the trip.
-I loved it, so do pre-book if you can.
+Do pre-book if you can.
 First Class passengers can pre-book treatments within 28 days of departure, while Business Class passengers and BA’s elite frequent flyers can only book them upon arrival at the spa.

 Is The Galleries First Or Concorde Room The Best Lounge At Terminal 5?

-The crucial difference between the Galleries First And the Concorde Room is the fact that the Concorde Room can ONLY be accessed if you’re flying First Class or if you hold a Concorde Room card.
-This simple fact makes the Concorde Room the best in my opinion as it is really the First Class Lounge, whereas the Galleries First lounge is better described as the ‘Gold’ lounge as it can be accessed by Gold executive club members.
+The crucial difference between the Galleries First And the Concorde Room is that the Concorde Room can ONLY be accessed if you’re flying First Class or holding a Concorde Room card.